gavin-bauer/myml-framework/README.md

 ## The project structure

 The main app is located in the _src_ folder which itself is divided in:
-- _data_ contains the scripts to download the datasets
+- _data_ contains the scripts to download the datasets;
-- _features_ contains the scripts to turn raw data into features for modeling
+- _features_ contains the scripts to turn raw data into features for modeling;
-- _models_ contains the scripts to train models and then use trained models to make predictions
+- _models_ contains the scripts to train models and then use trained models to make predictions.

 <br/>